-§ 1751.10.
+1751.10.
 Sterile Compounding Reference Materials.

-In any pharmacy engaged in compounding sterile drug preparations, there shall be current and appropriate reference materials regarding the compounding of sterile drug preparations located in or immediately available to the pharmacy.
+-In any pharmacy engaged in compounding sterile injectable drug products, there shall be current and appropriate reference materials regarding the compounding of sterile injectable products located in or immediately available to the pharmacy.

-Note: Authority cited: Sections 4005 and 4127, Business and Professions Code.
-Reference: Sections 4005, 4036, 4037, 4051, 4052 and 4127, Business and Professions Code.
+Authority cited: Sections 4005 and 4127, Business and Professions Code.
+Reference: Sections 4005, 4036, 4037, 4051, 4052, and 4127, Business and Professions Code.